z64me/rank_pointlights/README.md

 write 0080 at 0xB362DE
 ```

+### Room File Implementation (`.zmap`)
+This mod supports selectively using point lighting in alternate headers.
+For any header where you want point lighting enabled, the end-header command `14000000 00000000` should be updated to `14010000 00000000`.

+You need `G_LIGHTING_POSITIONAL` (`0x00400000`) enabled in the `GeometryMode` for materials meant to use point lighting.

 ### Building
 Run `make clean && make` to build.
 To build for Wii VC, run `make clean && make wiivc`